open-telemetry/opentelemetry-specification/specification/metrics/api.md

 with the [asynchronous
 pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).

-Considering duplicate registration, of asynchronous instruments, the implementation MUST register every callback, even for conflicting-type instruments.
+Considering duplicate registration of asynchronous instruments, the implementation MUST support multiple callbacks registered per identical instrument.

+The API MAY provide support for registration of a single callback having multiple asynchronous instruments, where idiomatic.
+The implementation is REQUIRED to maintain a mapping from every regsitered callback to the associated instrument(s).

+The implementation MUST provide a way to unregister callbacks associated with asynchronous instruments.

+The implementation SHOULD reject observations that are made outside of a callback registered for the instrument.

-Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks.
+Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks, as the result of making duplicate observations is not specified.

 ### Counter